tmds/Tmds.DBus/README.md

 }
 ```

 We're done coding.
-After we've compiled our program, we can invoke it to inspect an object.
+After we've compiled our program, we can run it to inspect an object.

 ```
+dotnet build
 dotnet run --system org.freedesktop.NetworkManager /org/freedesktop/NetworkManager
 ```